-The addition of AMQP 1.0 means that you can now leverage the queuing and publish/subscribe brokered messaging features of Service Bus from a range of platforms using an efficient binary protocol.
+The addition of AMQP 1.0 support to Service Bus means that you can now leverage its queuing and publish/subscribe brokered messaging features from a range of platforms using an efficient binary protocol.
 Furthermore, you can build applications comprised of components built using a mix of languages, frameworks and operating systems.

 The following figure illustrates an example deployment in which Java clients running on Linux, written using the standard Java Message Service (JMS) API and .NET clients running on Windows, exchange messages via Service Bus using AMQP 1.0.

 Figure 1: Example deployment scenario showing cross-platform messaging using Service Bus and AMQP 1.0